Eonblast/Trinity/README.md

 **Common Tests** are the usual way to create program tests in Erlang.
 Common Tests are better suited to test entire systems than Java-style Unit Tests.
-Generally, a Common Test basically checks if a process crashes, or not.
+Generally, a Common Test simply checks if a process crashes, or not.
 The means to crash it, or not, are simple pattern matches by '='.

-**Gen Servers** are the OTP way of programming servers, using the OTP behaviour 'supervisor' and herding the functional parts into a call back module that is essentially programmed in *sequential* tasks that are guaranteed to be run sequential within one gen server.
+**Gen Servers** are the OTP way of programming servers, using the OTP behaviour 'supervisor' and herding the functional parts into a call back module that is essentially programmed in *sequential* tasks that are guaranteed to be run sequentially within one gen server.

 **Supervisors** are the central OTP building blocks of program robustness and the Erlang way of programming defensively: they *complement 'let it crash'* with